Housing

 Cupertino has serious housing problems.
 Across income and age ranges, finding an opportunity to live in Cupertino is rare and often unaffordable.
 Data over the past decade help illustrate this reality, clear and objectively:

-• In the past decade, the number of homes increased 0.1%, and the types of housing have remained nearly unchanged.
+• The number of homes increased by 0.1%, and the types of housing have remained nearly unchanged.
 1

-• During the same decade, the number of jobs increased nearly 60%, but in the last five-years, school enrollment has consistently declined.
-4 The increase in jobs amidst declining school enrollment suggests that many new community members (local workers) cannot afford- or find the opportunity- to live in Cupertino.
+• In the same decade, the number of jobs increased nearly 60%, but in the last five-years, school enrollment has consistently declined.
+4 The increase in jobs amidst declining school enrollment suggests that many new community members (such as young families or local workers) cannot afford- or find- the opportunity to live in Cupertino.

 Fig8_JobsHouseholds_overTime_.jpg